 Google does not link the results to our locally purchased material.
 You must search through the library and/or use our resolver to obtain access to all the full-text articles that are available to you through our subscriptions.

 You can find fair use images by starting with the Google Image Search Advanced page and selecting the free options on the bottom pull-down.
 You can input an image or image URL.
 Another image search option is CC search by Creative commons.
-See the Smithsonian Museum digital gallery.
+Also consider the Smithsonian Museum digital gallery.

 ACADEMIC INFORMATION SEARCHING